Raquelemeka/cs257/README.md

 - Contains Characters.csv: a dataset of Harry Potter characters

 **individual**
-- Contains cli.py: A Command-line tool to filter characters by gender, house or both.
+- Contains cli.py: a Command-line tool to filter characters by gender, house or both.